MatteoBriscini/Software-engineering-final-project/README.md

 ## Design and implementation choices
 1. MODELL && CONTROLLER:
-   * the majority of the game parameters are configurable and saved in JSON files (resources/json/config). <br> the most important one are:
+   * The majority of the game parameters are configurable and saved in JSON files (resources/json/config). <br> The most important one are:
-       1. common goal number for game and value
+       1. common goal number for a match and their value
-       2. private goal config vale, make possible to add new private goal (similar to existing one) without modify the code.
+       2. private goal configuration value, making possible to add new private goal (similar to existing one) without modify the code
-       3. spot vale, min and max size
+       3. spots value, min and max size
        4. player board size
        5. main board size and shape
-       6. min and max player in a game
+       6. min and max player in a match
-   * the player has a timer of 3 minutes (configurable from json) to make a move.
+   * The player has a 3 minutes timer (configurable from json) to make a move.
-   * when there is only one player in the game, and no one rejoin in 1 minutes (configurable from json), the game will end.
+   * When there is only one player in the match, and no one rejoin in 1 minutes (configurable from json), the game will be terminated.
-   * on game creation the client can specify the number of players for the specific game, the controller start the game autonomously when the max player number is reached, only the game creator can start the game when is not reached.
+   * On game creation the client can specify the number of players for the specific match; the Controller start the game autonomously when the max player number is reached.
+Only the game creator can start the game when is not full.
-   * if a player quit (friendly or not) the player will be marked as offline, his turn will be skipped.
+   * If a player quit (friendly or not) it will be marked as offline, his turn will be skipped.
 It is always permitted to a client to rejoin a game.
-   * all movement controls are duplicated on client and server to decrease message on network. if the controller receive an invalid move it will consider the data on all client in that game like obsolete or incorrect.
+   * All movement checks are duplicated on client and server to decrease message on network.
+If the controller receive an invalid move it will consider the data on all clients, in that march, like obsolete or incorrect.
-   * controller will send to clients all update by delta, to decrease the message weight on the network, all game data are send to the clients only in 3 case:
+   * Controller will send to clients all update by delta, to decrease the message weight on the network, all game data are sent to all the clients only in 3 cases:
      1. on game start
      2. if data on clients are marked as obsoleted or incorrect
-     3. if a player rejoin a game after a quit
+     3. if a player rejoin the game after a quit
 2. RMI:
-   * implemented blocking que on message from server to client to improve speed.
+   * implemented blocking que on message from server to client to improve the speed.
    * implemented ping pong to detect client or server disconnection.
-   * used command pattern on server.
+   * used command pattern on the server, to implement messages.
-   * all message use JSON to serialize java classes (used GSON).
+   * all messages use JSON to serialize java classes (used GSON).
 3. SOCKET:
    * implemented ping pong to detect client or server disconnection.
-   * all message use JSON to serialize java classes, all json are for formats like that:
+   * all message use JSON to serialize java classes. <br> All JSON are formatted like that:
     ```
     {
       "service": "methodName" //needed for message parsing